apartresearch/Integer_Addition/README.md

  * Collapse irrelevant sections with the dropdown arrows
  * Search the page using the search in the sidebar, not CTRL+F

+#### Reference
+If you use or find this work helpful, please consider citing our work:

 ```bibtex
 @inproceedings{quirke2024understanding,
       title={Understanding Addition in Transformers},